h3tz/Ch3f_Bot-V1/README.md

 [0B0T Worldborder +x 29.6.2021](https://ibb.co/FBCjFRC)

 # Ch3f_Bot V2
 Ch3f_Bot V2 is currently under development.
 As soon V2 is available V1 will be public.
+(09.05.2023 still on hold)

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)